Cyakat/DiscordOwOBot/README.md

-# This is a repository for my bot
+# DiscordOwOBot
-If you want to use some of my code just let me know.
+This is a little joke bot that I made.